-Achilles Charity Ambassador (spokesperson for the charity, guides disabled athletes through run events).
-Rachel has penned many columns in the Herald, on stuff.co.nz and via magazines on guiding disabled athletes through run events.
+Achilles Charity Ambassador (spokesperson for the charity, she guides disabled athletes through run events).

 Director of Inspired Health – a website to inspire Kiwis to live ‘well’.
 This website link is included at the end of magazine and newspaper articles by Rachel.